pkulchenko/lua-array/README.md

 local a = [1, nil, 2, 3, nil]
 print(#a) --> 5

+-- caveat: array indices can only be positive (non-zero) integers local a = [] a[-1] = 1 	--> error: invalid array index
+a.foo = 1 	--> error: invalid array index

+-- caveat: array are dense by nature and array constructors don't support named or sparse elements -- use tables if you need them local a = [1, [3] = true]	--> syntax error local a = [1, b = true]		--> syntax error

+-- caveat: syntactic sugar for function call syntax f{...} -> f({...}) does not have -- an equivalent sugar for arrays because the grammar would be ambiguous local a = fun[1] 	-- indexing table 'fun' (never a function call)

 -- arrays grow to fit new keys automatically local a = [] a[10] = true